kevinfrei/EMP/README.md

 ### Bugs

+- Playlists do _not_ work right.
+Modifying on seems to modify more than just the one you modify
 - Starting "clean" doesn't seem to be a very happy place.
 It requires a couple restarts to get it going.
 Fix that.
 - Clearing the queue restarts playback on the current song